jamiebalfour04/jamiebalfour04/README.md

 - 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML and CSS and everyone's favourite SQL.
 - 📫 You can find me at jamiebalfour.scot!

+This is actually my new GitHub account after closing the previous one.

 <!---
 jamiebalfour04/jamiebalfour04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.